louis-cf-lin/masters/notes.md

 - Secondary mutation rate (see Matthew's message)
   - **Every** mutatable property has some uniform chance of being mutated
 - Think about combining associative learning in chemical networks with embodied chemotaxis

+Dear Simon,

+I hope you're well.

+My name is Louis and I'm a Masters student studying under the supervision of Dr. Matthew Egbert, a former University of Sussex colleague of yours.
+I've been working on trying to reproduce your work in Evolution of Associative Learning in Chemical Networks (McGregor et al., 2012).
+I'm almost there, just missing a few key calculations and was hoping you could answer some of my questions.

+As I understand, the favoured rate constant is an evolved parameter and the non-favoured rate constant is calculated using the chemical potential of the species involved.

+1. How did you determine the favoured direction?
+2. How did you calculate the non-favoured rate constant?
+3. Why is the favoured rate constant an evolved parameter rather than, say, a characteristic of the chemicals involved?

+And a couple of unrelated questions:

+4. Was there a single sigma value that produced the champion networks?
+5. The paper doesn't mention any mechanisms to remove chemicals from a network.
+When reactions were removed from a network, were the chemicals involved also removed (provided they were not involved in another reaction)?

+Thank you for publishing your work, it's been an enjoyable challenge to code.
+Hope to hear from you soon.

+Best regards,
+Louis